 Here is a sample of workshops and classes I have led.
 Please contact me to create a workshop for your community!

-- Co-creation of the Creative Well Theatre Project with Branch Out Theatre, working with people with mental health issues in creating a play about the mental health system, which toured Ottawa in spring 2016; OAC funding was received for a second year of the program, beginning October 2016
+- Co-creation of the Creative Well Theatre Project with Branch Out Theatre, working with people with mental health issues in creating a play about the mental health system, which toured Ottawa in spring 2016; OAC funding was received for a second year of the program, October 2016 – May 2017

 - Community Development Network of Ottawa professional development retreat, June 2016